kullrich/CRBHits/README.md

 The resultings conditional reciprocal best hit pair matrix can be used to obtain pairwise codon alignments, which are further used to calculate synonymous and nonsynonymous substitutions using parallelization.
 The ka/ks (dN/dS) values can be obtained either via the codon model of [Li WH.
 (1999)](https://www.ncbi.nlm.nih.gov/pubmed/8433381) implemented in the R package [seqinr](https://cran.r-project.org/web/packages/seqinr/index.html) or the model [Yang Z and Nielson R. (2000)](https://www.ncbi.nlm.nih.gov/pubmed/10666704) implemented in [KaKs_Calculator2.0](https://sourceforge.net/projects/kakscalculator2/files/KaKs_Calculator2.0.tar.gz/download).

 # Installation

+see also here for the R package pages [https://mpievolbio-it.pages.gwdg.de/crbhits/](https://mpievolbio-it.pages.gwdg.de/crbhits/)

 ## R specific installation prerequisites